 Photo: Simon A Eugester

 The medicinal properties of cinnamon have been scientifically studied, and preliminary results suggest it has antidiabetic properties (Ranasinghe et al., 2012).
 Other studies indicate that cinnamon can reduce cholesterol, thus making the species cardio-protective (Shan et al., 2007).
 It is used as a tonic and sedative in childbirth.
 When applied to the skin, cinnamon oil causes blood to rush to the applied area, which helps nourish the skin and produces a tingling sensation.
 It also produces a temporary plump look that minimizes wrinkles and lines, especially around the eyes.
-Applying oil with a few drops of cinnamon essential oil helps relieve itchy scalp and acne.
+Applying a few drops of cinnamon essential oil helps relieve itchy scalp and acne.

 The bark has astringent, antiseptic, antifungal, carminative, antioxidant, antimicrobial, and stimulant properties.
-It is used as a remedy against colds and digestive ailments like diarrhea and colic.
+It is a remedy against colds and digestive ailments like diarrhea and colic.
 In European phytomedicine, cinnamon bark oil (0.05–0.2 g daily intake) is used in teas and other galenicals for appetite loss and dyspeptic disturbances.
 The maximum permitted level in food products is 0.06 percent.

 - Anti-inflammatory: Cinnamon has been shown to reduce inflammation in the body, which can help alleviate conditions such as arthritis and heart disease.

 - Antioxidant: Cinnamon is a rich source of antioxidants, which help protect the body from damage caused by free radicals.

 - Blood sugar control: Cinnamon has been shown to improve insulin sensitivity and lower blood sugar levels in people with diabetes.

 - Brain function: Cinnamon has been found to improve brain function and protect against cognitive decline.